mcMickJuice/mickjuice-blog/content/blog/graphql-exploration/index.md

 - a solution to avoid the above point might be building custom endpoints that return enough data to satisfy all of the aforementioned similar-but-different requests, but will likely result in overfetching from ALL data calls made by the client
 - there are still no assurances of the data contract between client and server

 These issues are greatly exacerbated as more and more services are required by the client to function.
-It's worth noting that Slingshot UI suffers from each problem noted above.
+It's worth noting that the CMS UI suffers from each problem noted above.

 ## How does GraphQL help?